Vivek8749/CodeBlooded/BackEnd/API_DOCS.md

 **Important Notes:**

 - Users can only join or leave before the `expiryTime`
+- The `expired` field is automatically set to `true` when the ride expires
+- Background job runs every 5 minutes to mark expired rides
+- Rides are also checked for expiry on individual API calls
 - After expiry, the ride is locked and payment splits are calculated
+- Expired rides are NOT deleted from the database
 - Payment split = `totalPrice / (participants.length + 1)` (includes creator)
 - Frontend displays the split amount to each participant after expiry